phagewebufpa/API/README.md

 <p style="text-align: justify;"><br />Or, <br />If you have new genome, you can annotate it using RAST server (http://rast.nmpdr.org/rast.cgi). <br />After annotation, you can download the genome directory from the server.</p>
 <p style="text-align: justify;">&nbsp;</p>
 <p style="text-align: justify;"><strong>OUTPUT FILE</strong><br />There are 2 output files, located in output directory.</p>
-<p style="text-align: justify;">1. ouput_tabular.tab: This file has four columns separated by tabs [region_id, lenght the prophage, start and end (position in genome)]. <br /> <br />2. output_genbank.gbk: This file has a Genbank complete with file submitted with one annotation from each prophage region predicted.</p>
+<p style="text-align: justify;">1. ouput_tabular.tab: This file has four columns separated by tabs [region_id, lenght the prophage, start and end (position in genome)]. <br /> <br />2. output_genbank.gbk: This file has a Genbank complete with file submitted with one annotation from each prophage region predicted. <br /> <br />3. output_char.txt: Contains the biological information pertaining to all sequences identified by the software.</p>
 <p style="text-align: justify;">&nbsp;</p>